IvanSortino/logtree/README.md

 ## Call sites

 The digest tells you *what* went wrong; the `trace` theme slot tells you *where*.
-It is off by default – capturing a call site costs a frame walk per line, so you opt in. `show = "problems"` annotates only warning and error leaves plus interrupted steps, which is usually all you want:
+It is off by default – `show = "problems"` annotates warnings, errors and interrupted steps, which is usually all you want:

 ``` r
 logtree_reset()